TheThingsNetwork/docs/doc/content/quick-start/_index.md

 The Things Stack comes in different deployments for personal or business use cases, namely:

+{{< figure src="tts-cloud.svg" class="float plain" >}}

-The Things Stack Cloud: an SLA-backed, production grade The Things Stack instance hosted by The Things Industries. ([Try it for free](https://www.thethingsindustries.com/stack/plans/)).
+**The Things Stack Cloud**: a commercial The Things Stack instance hosted by The Things Industries.
+You can ([start with The Things Stack Cloud for free](https://www.thethingsindustries.com/stack/plans/)) and later easily upgrade to a paid plan if you plan on running your LoRaWAN solution commercially.

+{{< figure src="tts-ce.svg" class="float plain" >}}

-The Things Stack Community Edition: a free, community based deployment of The Things Stack for development use.
+**The Things Stack Community Edition**: a community based deployment of The Things Stack for development use.
+If you're testing LoRaWAN devices for education purposes, you may use The Things Stack Community Edition.
+Be aware that it does not come with any uptime guarantees.

 To learn the role of a Network Server and the other components of a LoRaWAN network, see [LoRaWAN Architecture]({{< ref "lorawan/architecture" >}}).